nathan-ts/rental-tracker/README.md

 To show and easily manage a list of rental properties and tenants.

+NB: This project was created as a tool to learn how to use Vue and SFCs.

 ## Live Demo

-Please visit [dps.nathantsang.dev](https://dps.nathantsang.dev/) for a live demo of the site.
+Please visit [rental.nathantsang.dev](https://rental.nathantsang.dev/) for a live demo of the site.

 ## Project Setup Instructions